YoffeG/PyDynamicaLC/README.md

 # PyDynamicaLC
 Pythonic photodynamical model generator, using three different approximations.
+This code was tested on a Linux platform.

 This code relies on several existing open-source routines, the links to and installation guides of are listed below: